arsentievalex/campingworld-scrape/README.md

 - The data from each listing is scraped and put into separate lists
 - Once the main scraping is done on all pages, the lists with data are cleaned off unnecessary characters
 - The lists with clean data are transformed into a Pandas dataframe
-- If there are listings with price above $300,000, the script scrapes horsepower from each listing's details page and saves it into a dictionary with index as keys and horsepower as values.
+- If there are listings with the price above $300,000, the script scrapes horsepower from each listing's details page and saves it into a dictionary with index as keys and horsepower as values.
+If no horsepower is provided, the script returns "no data".
 Next, the dictionary is transformed into a Pandas dataframe and joined with the main dataframe on index.
 - The resulting dataframe is saved as a csv file

-Running time of the script for diesel vehicles is around 14 minutes (50+ pages scraped).
+Running time of the script for diesel vehicles is around 15 minutes (50+ pages scraped).

 Note: chromedriver.exe compatible to your browser is required to be in the working directory.
 You can download it here: